Bachelor’s Degrees in Social Work (BSW) Online

 • Social work administrator

-PhD in Social Work
+PhD in social work

-Who Should Consider a PhD?
+Who should consider a PhD?

 From identifying client needs to maintaining files and records to drafting evidence-based research, the social work practice is important as it is how everyday problems within society and communities, big or small, are addressed.
-As a social worker, you will support clients across the lifespan, from various ethnic backgrounds and, at times, with illnesses, disabilities or behavioral issues.
+As a social worker, you will support clients across the lifespan, from various ethnic backgrounds and, at times, with illnesses, disabilities, or behavioral issues.

-Clinical social work in particular aligns with and in some ways is very similar to mental health roles like psychologist, counselor and therapist.
+Clinical social work in particular aligns with, and in some ways, is very similar to mental health roles like psychologist, counselor, and therapist.

 National Association of Social Workers

 One of the more well-known national social work organizations is the National Association of Social Workers (NASW).
-This organization has over 120,000 members and has been around since 1955.
+This organization has hundreds of thousands of members and has been around since 1955.
+Its mission includes enhancing the personal development of members and implementing standards for members to follow in social work.
+Its mission includes enhancing the personal development of members and implementing standards for members to follow in social work.

 National Association of Black Social Workers

-The National Association of Black Social Workers (NABSW), established in 1968, empowers and enhances the quality of life for people of African ancestry by providing resources, research and advocacy.
-They have more than 100 membership chapters and over 30 university and college chapters.
+The National Association of Black Social Workers(NABSW), established in 1968, empowers and enhances the quality of life for people of African ancestry by providing resources, research, and advocacy.
+It has more than 100 membership chapters and several university and college chapters.

 School Social Work Association of America